XRPLF/xrpl-dev-portal/content/gateway_guide.md

 * [`rippled`](rippled-apis.html) provides JSON-RPC and WebSocket APIs that can be used as a low-level interface to all core Ripple functionality.
     * The official client library to rippled, [ripple-lib](https://github.com/ripple/ripple-lib) is available for JavaScript, and provides extended convenience features.
 * [Ripple-REST](ripple-rest.html) provides an easy-to-use RESTful API on top of `rippled`.
 In particular, Ripple-REST is designed to be easier to use from statically-typed languages.
-* [Gatewayd](gatewayd.html) provides a pre-configured suite of gateway functionality.

 ## Tool Security ##